Reasonable Foreseeability: Principles Regarding Whether an Advance Risk of Harm Arising Could Be Recognized | VP Legal Services & Notary

 [14] The remoteness inquiry depends not only upon the degree of probability required to meet the reasonable foreseeability requirement, but also upon whether or not the plaintiff is considered objectively or subjectively.
 One of the questions that arose in this case was whether, in judging whether the personal injury was foreseeable, one looks at a person of “ordinary fortitude” or at a particular plaintiff with his or her particular vulnerabilities.
 This question may be acute in claims for mental injury, since there is a wide variation in how particular people respond to particular stressors.
 The law has consistently held — albeit within the duty of care analysis — that the question is what a person of ordinary fortitude would suffer: see White v.
 Chief Constable of South Yorkshire Police, [1998] 3 W.L.R.
 1509 (H.L.); Devji v.
 Burnaby (District) (1999), 180 D.L.R.
 (4th) 205, 1999 BCCA 599; Vanek.
 As stated in White, at p.
 1512: “The law expects reasonable fortitude and robustness of its citizens and will not impose liability for the exceptional frailty of certain individuals.

 In the Rankin and Mustapha cases, foreseeability is defined as the question of whether a person could rationally predict that certain conduct might bring about harm to another person.
-Furthermore, in line with the Rankin and Mustapha case decisions, when analyzing whether harm was foreseeable, a court is required to consider the event from the perspective of foresight as opposed to looking back with hindsight after harm has actually occurred.
+Moreover, according to the principles established in Rankin and Mustapha, when evaluating whether harm was foreseeable, a court should approach the situation from the perspective of foresight before the incident occurred rather than in hindsight after the incident occurred.

 Conclusion